Magisk-Modules-Repo/HideNavBar/README.md

 ## Known Issues
 - Hide pill in immersive mode currently doesn't work on LG devices (this is being investigated)
-- If you're experiencing issues related to GCam after installing the module there is currently nothing i can do (that's outside my control)
+- Any issues related to GCam after installing the module are outside my control
-- Navbar coloring is broken on Android 11 (a fix is being investigated)
+- Navbar coloring is broken on Android 11 (currently no reliable fix available)
-- Immersive mode doesn't work Oxygen OS devices (under investigation)
+- Immersive mode doesn't work Oxygen OS devices (currently unfixable)

-## Credits
+## Special Thanks
 - [skittles9823](https://github.com/skittles9823) for his help with the initial installer script

 - [Nebulart](https://t.me/nebulart) for the banner